Clearfield, Utah: History

-Clearfield was one of the last communities to be settled in the northern part of Davis County (1877).
-Hunters and Native American warriors knew this land before the first white man settled here.
-They referred to it as the land of wind and sand.
-It was the arrival of the railroad that first awakened the area in 1869 and stirred the sleeping Sand Ridge, which it was once known as until the name was later changed to Clearfield.
+Clearfield was settled in 1877 by Richard and Emily Hamblin and was originally called Sand Ridge.
+In 1869, the Utah Central Railroad was built through the area that would latter become the settlement.

 There was no water for those early families until wells could be successfully dug.
 The only water available at first had to be hauled in large barrels from Kays Creek in East Layton.
 But the great event that did more to transform the bleak Sand Ridge into a fertile garden spot was the coming of the Davis and Weber Counties Canal in 1884.
-This caused an immediate population boom in the area as people plowed up the sagebrush, cactus, and prickly pears, and homes and farms began to appear throughout the area.
+This caused an immediate population boom in the area as people plowed up the sagebrush and cactus, and homes and farms began to appear throughout the area.

 Many Clearfield children went to school nearby in Syracuse by walking several miles a day.
 In 1907, the new Clearfield Elementary School opened its doors to those same children.
 The school taught first through eighth grades and operated until 1923, when it was destroyed by fire.
 The new building later acquired the name Pioneer School.
 North Davis Junior High School was built and opened its doors in 1939.
 The building cost approximately $170,000 to build.
 That first year, there were 18 faculty members and 585 students.

 Throughout the following years, Clearfield was known as a peaceful farming community.
 However, the addition of defense installations in the areas changed the agricultural community.
 Construction began on Hill Field (Hill Air Force Base) in 1940, and the facility eventually stretched along the eastern border of Clearfield.
 The base has since provided many jobs for civilians and is one of Utah's major employers.

-On the southwestern side of Clearfield, the U.S. Navy installed the Clearfield Naval Supply Depot in 1943.
-Clearfield was considered a prime location for the depot because of its relative security from enemy attack, nearby air transportation at Hill Air Force Base, and the proximity of railroads and highways.
-The dry climate was ideal for storage, and there was a good supply of manpower.
+On the southwestern side of Clearfield, the U.S. Navy installed the Clearfield Naval Supply Depot in 1943 to support the Pacific Fleet during World War II.
+Clearfield was chosen for the depot because of its relative security from enemy attack, nearby air transportation at Hill Air Force Base, and the proximity of major railroads and highways.
+The proposed depot would also be equidistant from the Seattle, San Francisco, and Los Angeles ports.
+The dry climate was ideal for storage, and there was a supply of manpower because northern Utah had higher unemployment rates than other industrialized areas.

 Another more modern school, South Clearfield Elementary, was added in 1950 to help keep pace with the growing population.

 The early winter of 1959 saw the beginnings of Clearfield High School, the first high school in northern Davis County.